 OS Maps - Landranger 145 (Cardigan & Mynydd Preseli), Explorer OL35 (North Pembrokeshire)

-way between the village of Llanychaer and the mountain of Garn Fawr, this is the
+way between the village of Llanychaer and the mountain of Garn Fawr, Parc Y Meirw (which translates as the 'field of the dead') is the

 Back to Map | Home